Campervans must be included in tourist tax plans, says Highland Council

 However, while campers and motorhomes staying on campsites would have to pay the proposed charge, those who simply park or pitch up would not.

-Giving evidence to MSPs, Mr Lobban said: "We have to find some way of including campervans in the process.
+Giving evidence to MSPs on Tuesday, Mr Lobban said: "We have to find some way of including campervans in the process.
 It may require a technological solution that maybe we don't have at the moment, but by having it in the Bill, it would allow this to come forward in the future.

 "I think when you consider that between 2021 and 2022, campervan numbers increased by 33 per cent in Highland, and those numbers allegedly increased even further in 2023.